tgoodsell-tempus/teleport/rfd/0xxx-partial-cache-healthiness.md

 crosses service boundary.
 If an old downstream service unaware of partial success mode connects to an upgraded auth server, it won't set this flag.
 In that case it should get an error if one of the kinds requested for watching is unavailable.

-`PreviouslyRejectedKinds` should be added to accommodate wrapper implementations of `Events` which perform validations and call the inner implementation.
+`KindsRejectedInFlight` should be added to accommodate wrapper implementations of `Events` which perform validations and call the inner implementation.
 If `AllowRejectedKinds` is set and the wrapper determines that some of the requested kinds cannot be watched, they will be moved from Kinds to this new field and passed to the inner implementation this way.